Nolan Gorman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The eight strikeouts per nine innings put together by the Pirates pitching staff ranks 25th in MLB.
+- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Pirates have the 16th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Pirates' 4.46 team ERA ranks 13th among all league pitching staffs.

-- The Pirates rank 19th in baseball in home runs allowed (17 total, 1.3 per game).
+- Pirates pitchers combine to rank 17th in baseball in home runs allowed (17 total, 1.2 per game).

-- Oviedo (1-0) gets the start for the Pirates, his third of the season.
+- Contreras (1-1) takes the mound for the Pirates to make his third start of the season.

-- In his most recent appearance on Sunday, the right-hander threw 6 2/3 scoreless innings against the Chicago White Sox while surrendering five hits.
+- In his most recent time out on Monday, the righty tossed 3 1/3 innings against the Houston Astros, allowing seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.